Mourning wheatear

 The mourning wheatear (Oenanthe lugens) is a bird, one of 14 species of wheatear found in northern Africa and the Middle East.
 It is a small passerine in a group formerly classed as members of the thrush family Turdidae, but now more generally considered to be part of the Old World flycatcher family Muscicapidae.

 Taxonomy

-The mourning wheatear was first described by Martin Lichtenstein in 1823.

-Panov (Wheatears of Palearctic, 2005) discusses the latest taxonomy for the mourning wheatear superspecies.
-The mourning wheatear is split from Abyssinian wheatear (Oenanthe lugubris), which is the species found south of the Sahara.
-The Maghreb wheatear (O. halophila) and basalt wheatear (O. warriae) were formerly considered subspecies of the mourning wheatear, but were split as distinct species by the IOC in 2021.
-The Egyptian populations of O. lugens are discussed in Baha El Din and Baha El Din (2000).
-These birds differ from halophila in exhibiting less sexual dimorphism, and displaying a prominent white wingbar, and thus are closer to the nominate race.

-Subspecies

-Excluding the split species, the mourning wheatear has two subspecies:
+The mourning wheatear was formally described in 1823 as Saxicola lugens by the German naturalist Hinrich Lichtenstein based on a specimen collected in Nubia.
+The specific epithet is from Latin lugens, lugentis meaning "mourning".
+The mourning wheatear is now one of around thirty wheatears placed in the genus Oenanthe that was introduced in 1816 by the French ornithologist Louis Pierre Vieillot.